 Left Ministry: 1997

-Father James E. Russo was the long-time president of Catholic Charities and was the diocese’s head of worship for many years, the person who helped guide liturgical policy in the diocese.
+Fr.
+James E Russo was the long-time president of Catholic Charities and was the diocese’s head of worship for many years, the person who helped guide liturgical policy in the diocese.
 According to media reports, in 1997, he was accused of sexually abusing a minor boy in the 1970s.
-He resigned as pastor of St. Michael’s in St. Petersburg in January 1997 because of “emotional items”.
-Within a week Bishop Lynch told the parish that “an episode of misconduct occurred many years ago” between Father Russo and an unidentified minor.
+He resigned as pastor of St. Michael’s in St. Petersburg, Florida in January 1997 because of “emotional items”.
+Within a week Bishop Lynch told the parish that “an episode of misconduct occurred many years ago” between Russo and an unidentified minor.
 Other victims subsequently came forward.

-In February 2019, Father Russo’s name appeared publicly on the Diocese of Brooklyn’s list of clergy credibly accused of sex abuse of minors.
-He is also listed on the Diocese of St. Petersburg’s 2016 List of
+In February 2019, Russo’s name appeared publicly on the Diocese of Brooklyn’s list of clergy credibly accused of sex abuse of minors.
+His current whereabouts are unknown.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Brooklyn.
 If you need a lawyer because you were sexually abused by a priest in Brooklyn, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Brooklyn now have legal options to recover damages due to a compensation fund created for victims.
 Call us at 888-283-9922 or send an email to [email protected] to discuss your options today.